cloudmercato/sudoku-ml-benchmark/README.rst

   # For GPU
-  docker build -f Dockerfile-gpu -t sudoku-ml-bench-gpu . docker run --gpus all -it sudoku-ml-bench-gpu
+  docker build -f Dockerfile-gpu -t sudoku-ml-bench-gpu . docker run --gpus all --ipc=host -it sudoku-ml-bench-gpu
   # Add -e TF_CPP_MIN_LOG_LEVEL=3 to catch only the JSON output

 The commands above will run a training, then save an inference.
 You can mount a volume on `/models/` to keep it.
 In the same idea you can mount a volume on `/log_dir/`, to retrive the Tensorboard data.